DevATlife/SaveContact---Android-IOS-Windows/README.md

-A mini mobile app to save a new contact info
+This mobile Application saves new contact info